Punch Bowl Inn: History

-The oldest part of the structure dates to the 18th century.
-Local legend states that the inn was built in the 1720s and was visited by the highwaymen Dick Turpin and Ned King in 1738.
-Turpin and King are said to have stayed for three days after which Turpin travelled on to York while King attacked travellers on the local roads, assisted by landlord Jonathan Brisco.
+The oldest part of the structure dated to the 18th century.
+According to local legend, the inn was built in the 1720s and was visited by the highwaymen Dick Turpin and Ned King in 1738.
+Turpin and King are said to have stayed for three days, after which Turpin travelled on to York while King attacked travellers on the local roads, assisted by landlord Jonathan Brisco.
 King was executed in 1741 and his ghost was said to haunt the pub.
-Historic England, who granted the structure protection as a grade II listed building, notes that there was a plaque marked "1793" on the oldest portion of the structure.
+Historic England, who granted the structure protection as a Grade II listed building, notes that there was a plaque marked "1793" on the oldest portion of the structure.

-The inn was originally two cottages which later form the central portion of the structure.
+The inn was originally two cottages which later formed the central portion of the structure.
 The eastern portion was added in the 19th century and the western portion was originally a barn.
-The walls of the 2-bay, 2-storey 18th-century portion were of sandstone laid in watershot pattern (courses angled slightly outwards to shed water) and the roof was slate.
+The walls of the two-bay, two-storey 18th-century portion were of sandstone laid in watershot pattern (courses angled slightly outwards to shed water) and the roof was of slate.
 This part of the structure had two chimney stacks and two plain stone door surrounds, one of which was blocked up.
 The windows were of the sash type in plain stone surrounds.

 The western portion of the structure was of one storey with two sash windows.
 The original building was joined to the 19th-century eastern addition by a two-storey single bay structure which appeared to be of similar construction to the 18th-century part, with sash windows and plain stone surrounds.
 At the easternmost end of this bay (adjacent to the 19th-century portion) was a blocked-up doorway.
 The 19th-century addition was made of larger sandstone blocks than the rest and had a moulded stone cornice.
 It was of two bays and two storeys.
 This part of the building again had windows with plain stone surrounds; those in the easternmost bay were blank windows, those in the westernmost bay were sash-type glazed windows.
 There was a door in the westernmost bay.
-The western elevation of the 19th-century addition was of two bays with each floor having two sash windows; the first floor had an additional central modern window.
+The eastern elevation of the 19th-century addition was of two bays with each floor having two sash windows; the first floor had an additional central modern window.

 A public house has operated from the building since before 1844, when it was known as the Fenton Arms.
 The name was in honour of Joseph Fenton who purchased several manors in the area in 1831.
 By 1910 the pub was known as the Punch Bowl Inn and it retained this name until it closed in 2012.